HMSLS Scholarships & Awards

 The Collins Scholarship is awarded each spring to one sophomore or junior in the Sport Management Program and one sophomore or junior in the Department of Journalism and Public Relations who demonstrates an interest in pursuing a career in the sport media.
 The Collins Scholarship was established in 2011 and continues to be supported by members of the Collins and Maxwell families.

-Tourism, Leisure, and Event Planning
+Tourism, Hospitality, and Event Management

-This award is given to a senior TLEP major.
+This award is given to a senior THEM major.
 To be eligible a student must have at least a 2.80 GPA, demonstrate professional contributions and leadership, show a dedication to and enthusiasm for the profession. and have an articulation of the profession.
 The recipient of the award receives a certificate.